Game Localization Testing Process

-At MO Group International we work with an automated process that searches the text files of your game to detect inconsistencies and terminology violations.
+At MoGi Group we work with an automated process that searches the text files of your game to detect inconsistencies and terminology violations.
 While this is by no means intended to replace proofreading and testing by qualified professionals, it provides a certain level of security and allows us to do the actual testing more efficiently.
 With this system, it is also possible to support you with finding inconsistencies and terminology violations in the language the game was originally developed in.

 Testing Execution: Localization Compliance

 Once the amended text files have been implemented we start doing test runs for localization compliance.
 There we will not only look at the content and terminology of the messages, but also their format and the different messages and text elements in context of the behavior of the game.

 Testing Execution: In–Game Testing

 For every build we receive we aim to complete a play-through in every language we are testing, covering all areas of the game.
 During this process the testers search for issues with incorrect language and translations, special character problems, inconsistencies, formatting problems and many more.
 At the beginning the focus is on the most obvious problems to achieve fast progress, resulting in a more and more polished result towards the end of the localization testing phase.

 Depending on the client’s preferences many linguistic issues can be fixed directly in the text files, which then get returned for implementation before a new build is sent by the developer.
 Other issues get reported in the bug database and assigned to the developer for fixing.
 All bugs reported then get checked on following builds to ensure that the problem has been resolved.